 The closed-source nature of Content Decryption Module, and the fact that DMCA precludes any research into security flaws, are major points of contention around DRM in browsers.The strongest voice in W3C for the interests of end-users has been the Electronic Frontier Foundation (EFF), led by Cory Doctorow.

-An implementation history of Encrypted Media Extensions API
+An implementation history of Encrypted Media Extensions API for DRM systems

 In February 2012, David Dorwin from Google, Inc., Adrian Bateman from Microsoft Corporation and Mark Watson from Netflix, Inc. proposed the Encrypted Media Extensions (EME) API as an extension to the HTML5MediaElement spec.
 The First Public Draft was released in May 2013, and in September 2013 W3C director Tim Berners-Lee declared work on EME spec as being “in scope” of the HTML Working Group.

 Work on Encrypted Media Extensions was strongly opposed by open-source advocates and security and privacy researchers.
-In their view EME API essentially sanctioned the use of closed-source Content Decryption Module in the browser.
+In their view, EME API essentially sanctioned the use of closed-source Content Decryption Module in the browser.

 To prevent work on the controversial Encrypted Media Extensions from slowing down the processes of the HTML5 working group, an HTML Media Extensions working group was chartered.
 This group routinely released Working Drafts between 2013 to 2016.
-With such widespread usage, the progression from Working Draft to Candidate Recommendation to Proposed Recommenation to the final EME Recommendation was completed in a little over an year, in September 2017.
+With such widespread usage, the progression from Working Draft to Candidate Recommendation to Proposed Recommendation to the final EME Recommendation was completed in a little over a year, in September 2017.

-By 2014, Google Chrome, Mozilla Firefox and Microsoft Internet Explorer had implemented the EME spec.
+By 2014, Google Chrome, Mozilla Firefox, and Microsoft Internet Explorer had implemented the EME spec.
 With the native HTML5 Media Source Extensions and Encrypted Media Extensions API streaming services could stream to compatible browsers without requiring users to install Silverlight and Flash plugins.

-Encrypted Media Extensions improves User Experience
+Encrypted Media Extensions improve User Experience

 EME enables HTML5 video for Premium Content